Medicare

 Pros:

-• No referral needed to see a specialist
+• No referrals required to see specialists

-• Guaranteed renewable as long as premiums are paid
+• Guaranteed renewable as long as premiums are paid on time

 Cons: